2013 Lexus RX Hybrid Interior

 This interior review was created when the car was new.
 Some links may no longer point to an active page.

-Though some hybrids skimp on interior accoutrements to save weight, reviewers say the 2013 Lexus RX Hybrid has a cabin that lives up to the reputation of the Lexus brand.
-They report that the cabin is hushes and comfortable, with first-rate materials and plenty of space for five passengers.
+Though some hybrids skimp on interior appointments to save weight, reviewers say the 2013 Lexus RX Hybrid has a cabin that lives up to the reputation of the Lexus brand.
+They report that the cabin is hushed and comfortable, with first-rate materials and plenty of space for five passengers.

 - "The (front) seats are shaped and padded for long-haul comfort, with an excellent blend of cushioning and support.
 Plentiful seat and steering-wheel adjustments make it simple to tailor a comfortable driving stance." -- Consumer Guide

 - "The front seats could use some extra adjustment range and thigh support, and lateral support is lacking.
 However, rear passengers will find the seating roomy and comfortable thanks to reclining and sliding adjustments." -- Edmunds

 Standard features in the 2013 Lexus RX Hybrid include push-button start, Bluetooth and smart key technology that allows you to unlock and start the RX without taking the key out of your bag or pocket.
 An iPod interface and a USB jack are newly standard for 2013.
 Optional features include navigation and an available Mark Levinson stereo.

 Most reviewers like the electronics in the 2013 Lexus RX Hybrid, though a few say that the Lexus Remote Touch System, which controls many features, takes some getting used to.

 - "Backlit gauges are large, well marked, and clearly legible.
 The dashboard contains many small buttons, but climate and audio controls are grouped separately and colored differently for easier identification at a glance." -- Consumer Guide